-View the drop down menu for neuroscience events in Vermont.
+View the drop down menu for neuroscience current events in Vermont.

 SOME OTHER NEWS:

 - On 10/20/18, “Discover The Brain Day” is being held at Burlington High School.
 Neuroscience professor, Ruth Fabian-Fine and neuroscience undergraduates from St. Michael’s College will be exploring exciting brain facts with high school students from several VT high schools!

 - On 4/30/15, at Bicentennial Hall, Middlebury College, a fantastic 20 minute Google Hangout session was held with Dr. David Eagleman, best-selling neuroscience author of “Incognito – Secret Lives of the Brain” and recent TED Talk host of “Can we create new senses for humans?”
 Watch it here: http://www.ted.com/…/david_eagleman_can_we_create_new_sense… .